 Canada travel guide

-Canadian cities are progressive, vibrant and regularly feature on lists of "best places to live."
-Toronto, a veritable patchwork of charming neighbourhoods, has an idyllic beachside location on the shore of Lake Ontario, while Canada’s capital city, Ottawa, contains a clutch of fantastic museums and the pretty Rideau Canal for ice skating in winter.
+Canadian cities are progressive, vibrant and regularly feature on lists of "best places to live".
+Toronto, a veritable patchwork of charming neighbourhoods, has an idyllic beachside location on the shore of Lake Ontario, while Canada’s capital city, Ottawa, contains a clutch of fantastic museums and the gorgeous Rideau Canal for ice skating in winter.
 Montreal’s skyscrapers belie its French heritage, but look closer and you can stumble upon historic, cobbled streets and centuries-old customs.

 For something wilder, ski steep chutes in British Columbia, kayak secluded bays with whales in Nova Scotia or learn to lasso at an Albertan ranch.
 Capture grizzlies on camera in the Yukon, watch mammoth icebergs drift past the Newfoundland coast, or soar over Niagara Falls by helicopter.
 Tour vineyards, dig for clams or feel giddy gazing at the Northern Lights.
-In Canada, it seems, the options are endless.
+In Canada, the options are endless.

-9,984,670 sq km (3,855,102 sq miles).
+9,984,670 sq km (3,855,100 sq miles).

-3.7 per sq km.
+3.92 per sq km.

 Prime Minister Justin Trudeau since 2015.